tiago-kth/master-thesis/budget-idea/prototypes/soft-body/notes.md

 Playing with some of the parameters, those will be fundamental to achieve the visual effect we're aiming at.

-For lower timesteps, we need lower (meaning, stronger) velocity damping to help stabilise the system.
+For lower time-steps, we need lower (meaning, stronger) velocity damping to help stabilize the system.
 Time steps of 50 seem to work well.

 ## 2024.04.10